argent0/argent0.github.io/site/posts/2021/slice/hs-slice/slicing-vectors.md

 ```

 Finally a type safe solution.
 I still need those `(reify Proxy)`
-arguments.
+arguments, which is not ideal.

 # How does this work in the "real" world?

 So far all examples have been based on the `example` vector which is
 known at compile time because it is defined in the code.
 In that regard,
 the original `splitInHalves` function can also split any list you can
 type.
 The type safe functions, to this point, have only helped the type
 checker to find errors on the values I've provided at compile time.

 To interact with "the real world", I would need to read vectors from it.